 Understand how buildings and landscapes contribute to the institutional identity of campuses, complexes, and installations.
 Discuss how to integrate historic preservation considerations into the master planning process when faced with development pressures and the need to expand boundaries and reconfigure facilities.
 By analyzing campus evolution and history and identifying significant elements, learn how to use critical thinking in developing a plan that meets client needs and preserves cultural resources.

-Edith Cherry, FAIA, ASLA, professor emerita of architecture, University of New Mexico; principal/partner, Cherry/See/Reames Architects, specializing in architectural programming and historic preservation for educational, commercial, institutional, and residential architecture projects
+Edith Cherry, FAIA, ASLA, professor emerita of architecture, University of New Mexico; partner emerita, Cherry/See/Reames Architects, specializing in architectural programming and historic preservation for educational, commercial, institutional, and residential architecture projects

 Karen Van Citters, CSI, CDT, principal, Van Citters Historic Preservation, and an architectural historian and historical architect specializing in preservation planning, the restoration of historic structures, and project management for interdisciplinary cultural resource projects